News media: determining the optimal price for your subscription product

 • Setting and forgetting your pricing

 Above all, as you navigate the dynamics of subscription pricing, remember that the worst mistake of all is to do nothing and allow your pricing strategy to stagnate.
 Embrace an exploratory mindset, promote agile, data-driven experimentation, and prioritize Lifetime Value as a guiding principle.
-Utilize robust to identify optimal approaches, investing in your pricing maturity to sustain and diversify revenue streams long-term.
+Utilize robust A/B testing to identify optimal approaches, investing in your pricing maturity to sustain and diversify revenue streams long-term.

 The second edition of Mather’s webinar, Maturing Your Pricing Strategy for Sustainable Growth, is happening on May 2nd.
 Sign up is here.